 * Inside the museum, the American Wing Cafe has soups, salads, sandwiches and a gorgeous view of Central Park. 'the cafeteria' in the basement is less scenic but has more selection - pasta, sushi, hot entrees, a frozen yogurt sundae bar and kids' meals that come in cardboard taxis.
 The Roof Garden has some snacks (and you can bring your own and nosh with a view).
 Or head to Shake Shack (86th between Lexington & Third) or the chill Pizza Beach (81st & Third).
 Pick up one of the city's best black-and-white cookies at William Greenberg (1100 Madison between 82nd & 83rd).

-- The Met Roof Garden: Huma Bhabha’s We Come In Peace Tuesday, April 17–Sunday, October 28 10:00 am–6:00 pm
+- The Met Roof Garden: Alicja Kwade’s ParaPivot Tuesday, April 23–Sunday, October 27 10:00 am–6:00 pm

-- Metropolitan Museum Of Art Storytime Tuesday, September 25 3:00 pm–3:30 pm
+- Metropolitan Museum Of Art Storytime Thursday, April 25 3:00 pm–3:30 pm

-- Metropolitan Museum Of Art Storytime Wednesday, September 26 3:00 pm–3:30 pm
+- Metropolitan Museum Of Art Storytime Sunday, April 28 2:00 pm–2:30 pm

-- Metropolitan Museum Of Art Storytime Thursday, September 27 3:00 pm–3:30 pm
+- Metropolitan Museum Of Art Storytime Tuesday, April 30 3:00 pm–3:30 pm